Patriotic Party (Guatemala)

 The Patriotic Party (Partido Patriota, PP) was a conservative political party in Guatemala.

 It was founded on 24 February 2001 by retired army officer Otto Pérez Molina.

 Strongly compromised by corruption cases, the party fell from 36% support in 2011 to 4% in 2015.
 It is dissolved on court order in January 2017.

 2003 election

-At the legislative elections held on 9 November 2003, the party was part of the Grand National Alliance which won 24.3% of the vote and 47 out of 158 Congressional seats.
+At the legislative elections held on 9 November 2003, the party was part of the Grand National Alliance which won 24.3% of the vote and 47 out of 158 Congressional seats of which 5 seats went to the Patriotic Party, albeit on shared tickets.
 The presidential candidate of the alliance, Óscar Berger Perdomo, won 34.3% at the presidential elections of the same day.
 He won 54.1% at the second round and was elected president.

 2007 election

 In 2007 elections, the Patriotic Party won 15.91% of the vote and 30 seats in Congress.
 Presidential candidate General Otto Pérez Molina placed second in the presidential race with 23.5% of the vote, eventually losing in the November 4 run-off to Álvaro Colom of the National Unity of Hope (UNE).